Margin loans offer quick capital at high risk

 - A margin call requires you to deposit money into your account to make up for a decline in portfolio value.

-When it comes to large purchases like a personal home, real estate investment or business acquisition, there’s almost no such thing as fast cash — almost.
+When it comes to large purchases like a primary home, real estate investmen property or a business acquisition, there’s almost no such thing as fast cash — almost.
 Investors can tap into their brokerage accounts to access near-instant capital through what is called a margin loan.
 While margin loans can help investors make well-timed financial decisions, the risk of this arrangement is not insignificant.

 A margin loan allows you to borrow through your brokerage firm a multiple of the value of your nonretirement investment accounts.
 Most brokerage firms allow investors to borrow an amount equal to 50 to 70 percent of their total account value.
 Margin loans have no fixed repayment schedule and carry variable interest rates that are usually low relative to conventional financing.
 In fact, rates are typically structured to fall as more money is borrowed.